How early can we get into the building to set up?

 What do we do if the WiFi is having connection issues?

 There may be too many people trying to access the internet at the same time.
 You may need to ask participants to sign-off the public WiFi.
 If the problem persists, or seems to not be related to overuse, please call 503-378-5015 for technical assistance.

 How do you connect the laptop to the projector?

-There is a VGA cable to connect a laptop to the projection system.
-If your laptop does not have a VGA port, you will need to bring your own adapter.
+There is a HDMI cable to connect a laptop to the projection system.
+If your laptop does not have a HDMI port, you will need to bring your own adapter.

 Do you have microphones?